svef/www/.github/CONTRIBUTING.md

 All pull requests must be squashed with a commit message matching v1.0.0-beta.1 of the [conventional commits specification]().

 We have defined [code owners]() that will be required to review your pull request.
 Make sure to contact them IRL if the matter is urgent.
+As of now, that would be  anyone in [@svef/web]().

 ### Commit message format